 - Remove from the oven and allow to cool for 5 minutes before serving.
 Leftovers keep well in the refrigerator in an airtight container for up to 5 days.
 Reheat as desired.

-*1-2 cups of any veggies work.
-I use 1 cup of frozen peas and 1 cup of sliced mushrooms.
-Use your favorite.
-Chopped broccoli, cauliflower, zucchini, leeks, bell peppers, corn, etc
+- Vegetables: I use 1 cup of frozen peas and 1 cup of sliced mushrooms.
+Other vegetables that work are chopped fresh or frozen broccoli, cauliflower, zucchini, leeks, bell peppers, and/or corn.